sansarip/peanuts/README.md

 [foo ^:redlist adj n]
 ```

+One thing to note with the above example though is that although the `adj` arg will be exempt from being rebound to a subscription value if a valid subscription identifier/vector is passed in, it won't change the amount of code the `defnc` macro emits.
+In contrast, omitting parameters via the `:redlist` (or `:greenlist`) options does result in less code being emitted - if you care about that!

 #### Greenlisting Args <a name="greenlisting-args"></a>

 An alternative to the `:redlist` option is the `:greenlist` option.
 If the `:greenlist` option is specified, then only those specified parameters will be candidates for being rebound subscription values.